 Step 3: The Sitemaps must be added here once the TXT records are verified successfully.

 Step 4: Submit a Page URL to Google

-In Search Console, Go to inspection URL - https://search.google.com/search-console/ and paste in your page URL you want to index.
+In Search Console, Go to inspection URL - https://search.google.com/search-console/ and paste in the page URL you want to index.

 If the page isn’t indexed, you’ll see that GSC says ‘URL is not on Google’.
 To get it crawled, just click on Request Indexing.

-Please note: Google Crawling takes 7-15 days to show the accurate results in the search engine.
+Please note: Google Crawling takes 7-15 days to show accurate results in the search engine.